Skip to Content

 Head to the market early in the day before the best fruit, fish and chicken gets snapped up.

-If you have any trouble finding the market, it is labelled as Pajak Gotong Royong on Google Maps.
+If you have any trouble finding the market, it is Pajak Gotong Royong on Google Maps.

 If you don’t want to walk, a becak should cost under 20,000 IDR each way.